 Had the company made a plan to help him settle in?

 “Tim said that he had ‘read a lot about autism’ and wouldn’t treat me any differently to the others working there.
 I actually thought that was great.
 I wanted to fit into the team and not stand out like a sore thumb.”
-Connor shrugs.
+Callum shrugs.

 Obviously, Tim’s superficial research had not told him that autistic employees indeed have to be treated differently to ensure that they can integrate without much disruption.
 Companies often think that just knowing about the condition is enough.
 They are not aware that they have to be compliant with the Equalities Act 2010 and make reasonable adjustments for disabled employees.

-Connor continues: “Tim was great in the first week.
+Callum continues: “Tim was great in the first week.
 He sat with me and made sure that I understood the new platform.
 He gave me some proper training, and I was really pleased.
 I came home every night telling my family that Tim had been happy with the progress I had made each day, as he’d told me so.
 I felt comfortable.”